Voggastur/full-stack-framework-project/README.md

 some apps that came along have survived the transition with little to no changes, such as the bag app and the checkout page,
 which only needed some adaptation for links and changes to match changes in the user profile, which have some fields different from the boutique ado project.

 VI.
-A Contact Page with emailJS backend is implemented for contact with admin directly for different concerns.
+A Contact Page is with emailJS backend is implemented for contact with admin directly for different concerns.

 VII.
-A technically simple About page was added to provide some background on the people behind the scenes.
+A technically simple About page was added to provide some background on the people behind the page.

 VIII.
 Separated navigation buttons for product categories have been made into 4 large buttons below the fixed navbar,
 some advanced styling was made for the purpose, otherwise the four categories would have been added to a simple dropdown menu in the regular navbar.